Mega trenches help farmers in the fight against salinity

 Salinity is one of the biggest environmental issues for Australia, and has been part of the WA landscape for decades.

-More than one million hectares of previously-productive land in the State’s South West Land Division has been severely affected by dryland salinity.

-About 750,000ha has been moderately affected and up to 4.5 million hectares is at risk.
+More than one million hectares of previously-productive land in the State’s South West Land Division has been severely affected by dryland salinity, with about 750,000ha moderately affected — with up to 4.5 million hectares at risk.

 Salinity damage is estimated to cost $519 million in lost agricultural productivity per year.